Master of Social Work Program

 - Critical thinking and purposeful action to address social problems

 - Quality of training for social work practitioners, and

 - Contributions to knowledge and skill development.

 - Engage in advanced-level social work practice that is informed by the best available evidence.

 - Understand the impacts of culture, oppression, and human diversity in a multi-cultural society.

 - Apply social work ethical principles to guide their professional practice.

 - Advance social and economic well-being and deliver effective social work services through policy practice.

 - Apply knowledge of human behavior and the social environment to work with individuals, groups, families, organizations, and communities.

-- Identify as professional social workers and conduct themselves accordingly
+- Identify themselves as professional social workers and act accordingly.